 Using a voltmeter, check to see if the battery has a charge.
-If it’s not dead, you should have at least 9 volts (for most newer cars).
+You should have at least 9 volts (for most newer cars) if it’s not dead.
 Then check for voltage across the terminals while turning over the engine with your starter motor.
 You should get 12 – 14 volts here in most cases.
 You can read our guide on how long do car batteries last here.

 3. Check the engine grounds

 If your engine still won’t start, it may be because the motor isn’t getting a proper ground.
 Check to make sure you have a good connection from the negative battery terminal to the engine block.
 You can check this with an ohmmeter if you want, but if there aren’t any holes in these connections, chances are high they’re good.

 4. Check the starter solenoid’s wire connections